 I mean this very respectfully, so I hope I don't give any offense.

 I have been raising rabbits for 10 years now, and have never read or heard anywhere that one should feed a rabbit any meat.
-I'm not a vet, but I'd be leery of feeding any of my animals raw pork, especially raw pork with nitrates in it.

 Some people swear by giving the doe cooked bacon before giving birth.
 They say it stops this problem.
 Others say use the 18 percent protein feed for all pregnant females, and some say to give them some dry cat kibble.
 None of these things seem to harm the rabbits.